MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P08-Adding-Notes/content.md

 Easy enough.

-Next, let's use the `IBOutlet` we created to remove the initial filler text in our text view.
+Next, let's use the `IBOutlet` connections we created to remove the initial filler text in our text view.

 ## Removing Lorem Ipsum